Education in Prizren

 The first Albanian-language school in Kosovo was opened in 1889.
-That was the birth of public education in the well-known cultural and historical city, Prizren.
+That was the birth of public education in the historical city Prizren.
 "The history of our education is a story of war of efforts.
 A story of a small number of people, with a great spiritual world, and with a strong will to be independent."

 The schools closed during the war in Kosovo in the 1990s.
 Classes were held in private houses.
 After the war ended, school resumed, and from 1999 to 2007, education was brought back in two stages: